Time

 Other Response Methods and Features

 In addition to the traditional codes, DirectRT provides a number of other response methods and features.
-Since a number of these methods involve rather lengthy explanations, we will refer you to an illustrative sample for each one that fully explains the feature and simultaneously provides a concrete demonstration.
+Because a number of these methods involve rather lengthy explanations, we will refer you to an illustrative sample for each one that fully explains the feature and simultaneously provides a concrete demonstration.

 Request a short open ended response